vorth/vzome-sharing/_posts/2026-01-08-New-CRF-Polychoron-by-Jonathan-Kirk-03-49-54-917Z.md

 Now, just because he was able to create this 3D design, which follows all the usual patterns for a 4D polytope projected to 3D, there is no guarantee that the 4D polytope actually works.
 His first idea for verifying the polytope was to find another projection to 3D.
-He attempted this, but got stalled and reached out to me for help.
-I was able to reproduce the adjacency defined in his projection, but in the standard Zometool red-yellow-blue struts, in three different projections, each with a different cell at the center, though I only really completed one of them, seen here in Figure 2.
+Between us, we were able to reproduce the adjacency defined in his projection, but in the standard Zometool red-yellow-blue struts, in three different projections, each with a different cell at the center, though I only really completed one of them, seen here in Figure 2.